daytonn/Neopolitan/README.md

 ### Theme

 Theme based on the original Blackboard theme for TextMate.

-### Color scheme

 Features a soft, dark brown color that is easy on the eyes for long coding sessions.
 Hot pink comments beg to be deleted or read.

+### Color scheme

+Matches the theme for maximum immersion.

 ### Contributing